finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 #### Whitelist Hosts
 Optionally, you may add @Observe annotation to the same activity class (launcher Activity) where Fn.init() function was called.
-If launcher activity is annotated with @Observe, then only API calls to hosts listed in @Observe will be monitored.
+If launcher activity is annotated with @Observe, then, only issues from API calls to hosts listed in @Observe will be raised.

 ```java
 @Observe(domains = {